exosite-garage/arduino_exosite_library/Readme.md

 Release Info
 ============
+**v2.2 - Release 2013-02-14**
+ - Added Provisioning Support
+   - Added Internal Functions to Read and Write CIK from EEPROM

+NOTE: With this release, `#include <EEPROM.h>` must be added to the top of your sketch.

 **v2.1.1 - Release 2013-11-04**
  - Removed depreciated 'readWrite' method to reduce confusion. 'readFromCloud' and 'sendToCloud' still supported.